shorif2000/plentific/README.md

  glone repo

- you may have to modify CSP tags for it to work on localhost/ip you may be using within `public/index.html`
+ you may have to modify CSP tags for it to work on localhost/ip.
+Edit file `public/index.html`

  run `npm run start`